A Survey on Speech Large Language Models for Understanding: Future Exploration

-In addition, preference alignment—particularly through Reinforcement Learning from Human Feedback (RLHF)—represents a promising yet underexplored direction in the Speech LLM domain.
-While RLHF has been widely adopted in the broader LLM community to align model behavior with human intent, its application in Speech LLMs remains relatively limited.
-As these models are increasingly deployed in real-world, interactive scenarios, it becomes crucial to ensure that their outputs align with user expectations, task-specific requirements, and contextual nuances.
+In addition, preference alignment, especially approaches based on reinforcement learning, is a promising direction that has so far received limited attention in Speech LLMs.
+While it has been widely adopted in the broader LLMs community to align model behavior with human intent, its application in Speech LLMs remains relatively limited.
+As these models are increasingly deployed in interactive real-world scenarios, it becomes crucial to ensure that their outputs align with user expectations, task-specific requirements, and contextual nuances.
 RLHF offers a viable mechanism for fine-tuning models based on human preferences and interaction signals, enabling more personalized and context-aware responses~\cite{schulman2017proximal, huang2023survey}.
 Advancing research in this area could significantly enhance the reliability, controllability, and user satisfaction of Speech LLMs in practical applications.

 Together, these areas represent some of the most important directions for future exploration in the development of Speech LLMs.
-By addressing these challenges, researchers can enhance the utility, adaptability, and overall performance of speech-based models, paving the way for more advanced systems capable of deeper understanding and more effective interaction with users.
+By addressing these challenges, researchers can improve the utility, adaptability, and overall performance of speech-based models, paving the way for more advanced systems capable of deeper understanding and more effective interaction with users.